neilkidd/rbac-serverless-poc/README.md

 ### Invocation

-After successful deployment, the output will contain an endpoint.
+After successful deployment, the serverless output will contain an endpoint.
 Take note of this and replace `<your-endpoint-here>` in subsequent commands.

 ```bash
 ...